 Prefer a room with solid foundations and all the mod cons including air-conditioning?
 Winton has you covered with cabins, motels and a four-star hotel.

 Is it even an outback festival if there aren’t quirky outback sports on the program?
-The whole family can test their handling skills with the bushman’s egg throw, swag and broom, or wool bale rolling.
+The whole family can test their handling skills with the bushman’s egg throwing, wool bale rolling and outback whip cracking championships.

-Considering the Winton Outback Festival is held at the start of spring, expect warm days and cool nights, so pack a jumper, sunscreen and a hat to protect you from all possible weather elements.
+The Winton Outback Festival is held at the start of spring, expect warm days and cool nights, so pack a jumper, sunscreen and a hat (read: Akubra) to protect you from all possible weather elements.

-If you’re planning to attend the Sunset Extravaganza Dinner, you’ll need a bowtie and some bling for this three-course dinner on the Winton Airport tarmac, and if you plan on getting into the festival spirit, bring a fancy-dress outfit (or two).
+If you’re planning to attend the Sunset Extravaganza Dinner, pack your bowtie and some bling for this three-course dinner under the outback stars and if you plan on getting into the festival spirit throughout the week, bring a fancy-dress outfit (or two).